 We are a part of key national forums such as the College Development Network's quality network, QAA Scotland's Quality Forum and the Scottish Higher Education Developers, and have presented at the college vice-principals' network and Academic Registrars' Council, among many others.

 Examples of our work with Advance HE, for instance, include a collaboration in Summer 2020 on their Strategic Organisational Response Initiative (SORI) for senior leaders in universities.
 Along with student officers, we delivered a session entitled ‘Engaging Students as Partners in Shaping the 2020-21 Academic Year’, for which you can download our workbook and presentation and watch Advance HE's video recording.
-We have also contributed to a range of other programmes led by Advance HE, including Leading Transformation in Learning and Teaching for course and programme leaders, their 2021 Students as Partners in Assessment project, and the Anti-Racist Curriculum Project jointly led with the Enhancement Themes.
+We have also contributed to a range of other programmes and publications led by Advance HE, including training for course and programme leaders, the 2021 globally-collaborative Students as Partners in Assessment project, and the Anti-Racist Curriculum Project jointly led with the Enhancement Themes.

-We regularly work with institutional CPD managers and educational developers on their provision for academic staff, including Postgraduate Certificates in Academic Practice (PGCAP) for university staff and the Teaching Qualification in Further Education (TQFE) for college staff.
-We have also published a guide to students as partners and co-creators for the online resource for early career educational developers, Educational Developers Thinking Allowed.
+We regularly work with institutional CPD managers and educational developers on their provision for academic staff, including Postgraduate Certificates in Academic Practice (PGCAP) for university staff, the Teaching Qualification in Further Education (TQFE) for college staff, and equivalents.
+We have also contributed a guide to students as partners and co-creators for the online resource for early career educational developers, Educational Developers Thinking Allowed.

-For more information about this work, please contact Simon Varwell.
+For more information about this work, please contact Eve Lewis.